Barış Akarsu: Death

+Famous sculptor Tankut Otkem and his students have erected a statue for his honor on Amasra on 4th of July in his first death anniversary.

 The location of the accident is a crossroads at the end of a long and straight downhill grade.
 As a result of protests decrying the lack of traffic lights at that dangerous intersection, new lights have been installed.
 And also the intersection's name changed to "Barış Intersection" after his death.